Oxygen deficiency and migration mediated electric polarization in Fe,Co-substituted SrTiO$_{3-\delta}$: DFT modeling

-Spin-polarized DFT calculations were performed using the \textit{Vienna Ab-initio Simulation Package} (VASP 5.4) \cite{vasp3} within the projector-augmented-wave (PAW) method \cite{PAW} with an energy cutoff of 500 eV and $4\times4\times4$ \textit{k}-point grids for relaxation calculations as well as $6\times6\times6$ \textit{k}-point grids for static calculations.
+Spin-polarized DFT calculations were performed using the \textit{Vienna Ab-initio Simulation Package} (VASP 5.4) \cite{vasp3} within the projector-augmented-wave (PAW) method\cite{PAW} and an energy cutoff of 500 eV. \textit{k}-point grids of $4\times4\times4$ for relaxation calculations as well as $6\times6\times6$ \textit{k}-points for static calculations were used.
 The valence electrons included in the chosen pseudopotentials for Sr, Ti, Fe, Co and O are $4s^2 4p^6 5s^2$, $3d^3 4s^1$, $3d^7 4s^1$, $3d^8 4s^1$ and $2s^2 2p^4$, respectively.

-All ions and supercell parameters were relaxed until atomic forces were below 0.05 and 0.01 eV/\AA, for large and intermediate $\delta$ respectively.
-Oxygen migration barriers were computed using the (NEB) method, \cite{NEB} with forces and energies converged below 100 meV/$\text{\AA}$ and $10^{-5}$ eV, respectively.
-The generalized gradient approximation (GGA) within the Dudarev approach for the Hubbard $+U$ correction (GGA+U) was used for $d$ electrons of the TM \cite{ldau_vasp}.
-The $U$ values used for Fe, Co and Ti are 3, 9 and 8 eV, respectively, and were chosen based on an extensive search for lattice parameters, local magnetic moments and band gap behaviors that would best represent the end members SrTiO$_3$, SrFeO$_3$ and SrCoO$_3$, as well as the intermediate solutions SrTi$_{1-x}$Fe$_{x}$O$_3$ and SrTi$_{1-x}$Co$_{x}$O$_3$ with $x= \{0.125,0.25\}$ \cite{OdefSTF, STC}; such values also capture key aspects of hybrid simulations for STFC \cite{STFC_Ox_hybrid}, and are used to calculate the migration features.
-The electric polarization was calculated for resulting semiconductor solid solutions by using the Berry's Phase approach \cite{ModPol4}, as implemented also in VASP.
-Pre- and post-processing were performed with VESTA \cite{VESTA}, CrystalMaker\textsuperscript{\textregistered} \cite{crystalMaker} and pymatgen \cite{pymatgen}. \\
+All ions and supercell parameters were relaxed until atomic forces were below 0.05 and 0.01 eV/\AA, for large and intermediate $\delta$ values respectively.
+Oxygen migration barriers were computed using the nudged elastic band (NEB) method \cite{NEB}, with forces converged below 100 meV/$\text{\AA}$ and energies below $10^{-5}$ eV.
+The generalized gradient approximation (GGA) within the Dudarev approach for the $+U$ corrected Hubbard model (GGA+U) was used for $d$ electrons of the TM \cite{ldau_vasp}.

+The $U$ values used here for Fe, Co and Ti are 3, 9 and 8 eV, respectively, and were chosen based on an extensive search for lattice parameters, local magnetic moments and band gaps behaviors that would best represent end members SrTiO$_3$, SrFeO$_3$ and SrCoO$_3$, as well as the intermediate solutions SrTi$_{1-x}$Fe$_{x}$O$_3$ and SrTi$_{1-x}$Co$_{x}$O$_3$ with $x= \{0.125,0.25\}$ \cite{OdefSTF, STC} (S2,S3); such U values also capture distinctive features concluded from hybrid calculations for STFC \cite{STFC_Ox_hybrid}, and are used here to also calculate the oxygen migration barriers and paths.

+The electric polarization was calculated by using the Berry's Phase approach \cite{ModPol4}.
+In this work we do not consider ferroelectric response originated in metallic systems\cite{metallicferro1,metallicferro2}, for which an intuitive formation-energy screening of the defected structures is used to narrow the configurations to the more interesting insulating $v_\mathrm{O}$ states.
+The core of the calculations using such a Berry's Phase theory was done with the implementation provided by VASP\cite{ModPol4}, and the quantum-of-polarization space analysis, which is discussed in section IV, was performed with homemade software.
+The pre- and post-processing of data required for this work were performed with VESTA \cite{VESTA}, CrystalMaker\textsuperscript{\textregistered} \cite{crystalMaker} and pymatgen-based home programs \cite{pymatgen}.\\